NguyenLeVo/NguyenLeVo/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I'm currently building the web and mobile telepharmacy platforms at Cardinal Health ^_^
+- 🔭 I'm currently building the web and mobile platforms ^_^
 - 👯 I love the struggle of learning and building new things
 - 🚢 My daily commits are on my work account :) This is mostly for one-off learning projects.
 - 📫 Please reach me www.linkedin.com/in/nguyenlevo & nguyen.vole1006@gmail.com for my resume or private repos